 Keeper of the Royal Pavilion David Beevers said; “We are thrilled to have so many pieces which were commissioned by George IV for the Royal Pavilion to be on display here.

 “They are beautiful items with a wonderful history linking them to the Pavilion.
-We are so grateful to the Royal Collection Trust for giving us this opportunity to display them in their original setting as they were nearly two hundred years ago.”
+We are so grateful to Her Majesty for giving us this opportunity to display them in their original setting as they were nearly two hundred years ago.”